 - i.
 Approve the pilot of the Bravo Solutions Dynamic Purchasing System. - ii.
-Approve the development cost of £4000 for the pilot scheme. - iii.
+Approve the development cost of £4000 for the pilot scheme from the development fund. - iii.
 Agrees that there will be a report back to Cabinet on the finding of the pilot and recommendations on next steps in October 2016.